 That said, they can definitely help you with advice on potential uses, latest research, and dose recommendations.
 In addition, your vet can also diagnose your dog for a condition or ailment that may be better managed with CBD; therefore, it’s very important to consult with your veterinarian before choosing to give your dog CBD oil for several reasons:

 Is CBD considered safe for dogs?

-So far, none of the studies conducted have shown adverse effects.
+So far, studies on doses of CBD do show some side effects once a safe threshold is surpassed, however, controlled doses tend to show minimal to no side effects for the entire duration of some studies.
 However, it is important to note that not all dogs will react the same to CBD and studies are still being conducted that could show different results.

 Can my dog be given too much CBD?